WeiWang-WYS/WeiWang-WYS.github.io/_pages/about.md

 ---
 About me
 ======
-#Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
-The content & metadata of your website are #in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
-You keep these #various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
-Each time you commit and push an update to the repository

-I am currently an Senior Research Scientist (equivalently, Associate Professor) with the Peng Cheng Laboratory, Shenzhen, China.
+I am currently an senior research scientist (equivalent to associate professor) with the Peng Cheng Laboratory, Shenzhen, China.

 Research
 ======